poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ## Notes for later - migration steps on D-day

+Switching from Docker running on a Windows desktop to a Turing pi Cluster, here are all the things I think I had to do

 - [ ] Flash 2x raspberry emmc
 - [ ] Flash 1x micro sd card raspberry
 - [ ] Flash 1x micro sd card Jetson